By Kate Cohen

 6. Avoid Tanning Beds and Sunlamps

-Tanning beds and tanning lamps give off intense UV rays.
+However, tanning beds and tanning lamps give off intense UV rays that result in long-term damage.

 Tanning, especially before the age of 30, has been shown to increase the risk of melanoma, a dangerous kind of skin cancer.

-Avoiding tanning altogether is a healthy choice that can help protect your skin from damage.
+Avoiding tanning altogether (indoors and outdoors) is a healthy choice that can help protect your skin from damage.

 Kids spend a lot of time playing outdoors.
 They also have more sensitive skin than adults and get sunburned more easily.